abhinav70113/PulsarNet/README.md

 3. **Download Model Binaries**:

     Navigate to the [releases page](https://github.com/abhinav70113/PulsarNet.git/releases) and download the necessary model binaries.
-Place them in the "models" directory (mention the directory if it's specific).
+Place them in the "models" directory.

 ## Usage